kanchankahar23/ASTRO-AI/README.md

 ## 🎓 Academic Context

-This project was developed as a major project for the **MCA (Master of Computer Applications)** program.
+This project was developed as part of an academic program.
 It demonstrates full-stack development skills including REST API design, NoSQL database modeling, third-party auth with Clerk, and AI API integration.

 ---